 Don't limit to one decaf blend.
 Offer a light roast, a dark roast, and flavored options.
 This caters to different palates.

 Best Decaf Coffee Beans for Restaurants and Cafes profiles several excellent choices.
+Consider rotating seasonal offerings to keep the program exciting.

 Place decaf on the menu prominently.
 Use signage or table tents.
 Host a "decaf tasting" event to engage residents.
+Word-of-mouth from satisfied residents will drive demand.
+Track consumption data to adjust inventory.

 Common Mistakes to Avoid